 GEO vs SEO - What's the Difference and Do You Need Both?

-GEO (Generative Engine Optimisation) focuses on getting cited in AI answers.
-SEO focuses on ranking in search results.
-Here's how they differ, where they overlap, and why most businesses need both.
+GEO focuses on getting cited in AI answers.
+SEO focuses on search rankings.
+How they differ, where they overlap, and why you need both.

 SEO gets you ranked in Google's search results.
 GEO gets you cited in AI-generated answers from ChatGPT, Gemini, Perplexity, and AI Overviews.
-You need both — 93.67% of AI Overview citations come from pages that already rank in Google's top 10.
+You need both - rankings and AI citations overlap substantially, so strong organic visibility feeds AI visibility.

 Quick Reference